Enhancing Behavioral Health for Dementia Care: A Multi-Modal Approach to Neuropsychiatric Symptoms

 • Cannabis Use: Daily cannabis use can mimic or worsen depression.
 While we can’t force patients to quit, encouraging a “tincture of time” off the substance can clarify the diagnosis.
 Note that substance-induced depression often resolves without antidepressants once substance use stops.

-When to Refer to Psychiatry (if/when available) or Call the UW Psychiatry Consultation Line (PCL)
+When to Refer to Psychiatry (if/when available) or call the UW Psychiatry Consultation Line (PCL)

 Primary care is the ideal setting for uncomplicated depression.
 Consider referral if: